 loading...

-As a defensive tactic, stink bugs secrete a pungent odor when they are threatened and especially when they are squished.
-Does this attract more stink bugs like some kind of insect hydra?
+As a defensive tactic, stink bugs secrete a pungent odor when threatened, especially when squished.
+Does this attract more stink bugs like some insect Hydra?
 Opinions vary:

-The experts at Rutgers University are frequently asked 'Will killing the brown marmorated stink bug attract more?'
+The experts at Rutgers University frequently ask, 'Will killing the brown marmorated stink bug attract more?'
 Here's their answer:

 No. While this is true for some types of insects it does not occur with the brown marmorated stink bug.